 2.)
 Underneath the hood – 900 Megahertz processor that runs on Intel Celeron and 512 MB of RAM may not seem enough with the most popular, resource hungry operating systems.
 However take note that this little thing is driven by the a customized version of a very stable and reliable Linux variant.
 Boot time only takes 22 seconds while shutting down the system only takes 7 seconds.
 Even at this speed and with this memory, your fingers never start drumming.

 People always ask me if the 4 GB hard disk space is enough.(Only 1.3 GB is actually usable, the rest is used by the Operating system and the built in programs) My reply to them is it will always depend on what is the purpose of using your EeePC.
 If you use your EeePC as a mobile entertainment machine, the built in free space might probably be not enough.
 I use my EeePC mainly for office work and for me having 1 GB of hard is disk space is more than enough.
 Besides I can pop-in an SD/MMC card in it’s built in SSD-MMC card reader if I really need more space.
-(Sorry Sony fans no memory stick card reader is built with this thing)

 The EeePC utilizes an SSD (Solid State Drive) for storage.
 This is the technology behind flash disk drives.
 The advantage of this is that it is more durable than traditional hard disk drives, making the machine “shock proof” (Since it is traditional hard disk drives with the head, are the ones that are easily damaged when notebook computers are dropped) The disadvantage of this is the limited space that it gives.
 However SSD technology is foreseen to improve in the next couple of years.